 - Who do you want to serve as guardians for your children?

 - Who should administer your plan upon incapacitation or death?

 Your estate attorney will help guide you through answering each of these questions, clearing any discrepancies you might have.
 You’ll typically receive drafts of your documents within a few weeks and once the documents are finalized (including any requested changes you might have), you will be prompted to sign.
 The last key step of the process is to properly (re)title your assets as instructed by your attorney.

 Attorneys typically charge between $3,500-$6,000 for an estate plan.
 While this isn’t an expense anyone wants to pay, it’s far less than what your loved ones would have to pay going through the courts to take care of you or to distribute your assets upon your incapacity or death.
 Note that the $6,000 plan isn’t necessarily better, but the higher-priced attorney might have more experience with added complexities like incorporating business interests or other unusual assets, or creating additional trusts to transfer wealth at a reduced tax cost, etc.

 What documents make up your estate plan?

-While the trustee of your living trust will be able to handle the majority of financial matters on your behalf, some actions might need to be taken that are not under the trustee’s control (e.g., signing tax returns or electing or managing retirement accounts) so this document allows you to appoint agent(s) to take specified actions.
+Power of Attorney for Financial Matters.
+While the trustee of your living trust will be able to handle most financial matters on your behalf, some actions might need to be taken that are not under the trustee’s control (e.g., signing tax returns or electing or managing retirement accounts).
+This document allows you to appoint an agent(s) to take specified actions.